adesh33UIUC/Number-Guesser/README.md

 Number Guessing game
-This is my second mini project, a number guessing game \n By Anish Deshpande 01/02/2025
+This is my second mini project, a number guessing game.
+By Anish Deshpande 01/02/2025